fepegar/torchio/docs/source/quickstart.rst

 Hello, World!
 =============

-This example shows the basic usage of TorchIO, where an :py:class:`~torchio.data.dataset.ImagesDataset` is passed to a PyTorch :py:class:`~torch.utils.data.DataLoader` to generate training batches of 3D images that are loaded, preprocessed and augmented in on the fly,
+This example shows the basic usage of TorchIO, where an instance of :py:class:`~torchio.data.dataset.ImagesDataset` is passed to a PyTorch :py:class:`~torch.utils.data.DataLoader` to generate training batches of 3D images that are loaded, preprocessed and augmented in on the fly,